HTTP Request Logging and Debugging in ASP.NET Core

 }

-The logging and string interpolation is out of the scope of this article, please be aware the following:
+💡Note: The logging and string interpolation are out of the scope of this article.
+Please be aware of the following:

 A common mistake is to use string interpolation to build log messages.
 String interpolation in logging is problematic for performance, as the string is evaluated even if the corresponding LogLevel isn't enabled.
 Instead of string interpolation, use the log message template, formatting, and argument list.
 For more information, see Logging in .NET: Log message template.